DuPage County Leaving the Scene of an Accident Lawyers

-Since 1979, Mevorah Law Offices LLC has provided skilled representation to clients charged with fleeing the scene of an accident and all other types of criminal charges in Chicago and throughout Northern Illinois.
+Since 1979, Mevorah & Giglio Law Offices has provided skilled representation to clients charged with fleeing the scene of an accident and all other types of criminal charges in Chicagoland and throughout Northern Illinois.
 Our award-winning attorneys have the in-depth experience successfully litigating criminal cases at all levels of the state and federal judicial system.
 Our legal team includes former prosecutors and public defenders with extensive knowledge of the inner workings of the court system, and we put this experience to work to explore every possible legal avenue to secure positive outcomes for our clients.

 We have received recognition not only for our experience and skill but also for our tireless commitment to defending the rights of our clients.
 Our lawyers are honest, straightforward, accessible, and approachable.
 We understand what is at stake for our clients who are charged with fleeing the scene of an accident, and we take the time to examine the specifics of each case thoroughly, so we can craft the most effective defense strategy to reduce or eliminate the negative consequences.